 The diagnostic spell attached to Caden must have told Tam about the acquisition of a new skill, as he did his usual song and dance.
-However, Caden was paying Tam only the slightest attention.
-Caden was focused on how much more he could suddenly see.
+However, he was paying Tam only the slightest attention.
+He was far more focused on how much more he could suddenly see.

-With this Caden could now see the ambient mana in the air.
+With this he could now see the ambient mana in the air.
 His aura waved its fine threads within the faint currents of mana like kelp beneath the sea.
 Amidst the mana currents he could see the glimmering threads sweeping about the room from the beam enchantment on the wall.
-He could also see how the other four runes on the wall had their own threads that attached to the very ends of his aura.
+He could also see how the other four runes on the wall had their own threads where they attached to the very ends of his aura.

 This all happened automatically.
-When Caden saw a few threads poking out he tried to control them to get closer; nothing happened.
+When he saw a few threads poking out he tried to control them to get closer; nothing happened.
 Indeed, the structure was far from perfect; it was obvious that there was still room for improvement.
 However, as he focused on simply making that hold tighter, some of the strands were slowly bending themselves inwards.
-Caden had no direct control, but his aura as a whole bent to his will and improved.
+It appeared he had no direct control, but his aura as a whole bent to his will and improved.

 When Caden had mana again, he was able to examine other aspects of his skills.
 His aura worked far more efficiently than the beam created to alter stone, but the process was similar.
 What happened on the finer levels was beyond him, but the little hooks would gather bits of stone and hold them together until they were fused, or the reverse.
 Caden could see mana pulsing down his aura both when he created and destroyed stone.
-This puzzled Caden.
+This puzzled him.
 If he was using mana to create stone, surely he should gain mana when he destroyed it?
-The fact that this universe was different from Caden’s own was no surprise, but magic simply waving the middle finger at the conservation of energy would make finding how the rules worked even harder.
+The fact that this universe was different from his own was no surprise, but magic casually waving the middle finger at the conservation of energy would make finding how the rules worked even harder than he had originally thought.

 At the end of the day Caden took stock of himself.
 For all the progress that he was making he could tell that all was not well.
-Caden’s mind was perpetually clear and focused, inhumanly so, but he could feel his emotions roiling beneath the surface.
-It made it harder to ignore Exsan and function as Caden thought he ought to.
+His mind was perpetually clear and focused, inhumanly so, but he could feel his emotions roiling beneath the surface.
+It made it harder to ignore Exsan and function as he thought he ought to.

 He was made to sleep.
 He was made to eat, and laugh, and communicate.
 He could feel the lack.